35 mm Bessa: Bessa-R and Bessa R2 (manual rangefinder)

 The Bessa-R, introduced in 2000, was a rangefinder camera with a projected frame finder and a Leica screw mount.
 Although considerably cheaper than a Leica M camera, its viewfinder was comparable in function and feeling.
 It featured manually selectable frames for 35 mm/90 mm, 50 mm, and 75 mm lenses.
 The body, made of polycarbonate plastics, was not comparable to that of a Leica but was solid enough.
 All in all it was an inexpensive, all-manual rangefinder with TTL metering at a significantly lower price than a comparably equipped Leica M camera.
 It was available in black or silver; from 2002, also in navy blue or olive (at a higher price and perhaps only in Japan).

 The Bessa R2 replaced the Bessa-R in 2002.
 It was an updated version, with a Leica M-mount replacing the Leica screw mount, and the ability to take the same trigger advance accessory as the Bessa-T. Its quality of fabrication and overall finish was much better than the R, with magnesium alloy replacing the former model's plastic plates and a more substantial cast (as opposed to pressed) metal film rewind lever.
 The changes resulted in a more solid and marginally larger camera, available in either olive (with chrome detailing) or splatter-textured black paint finishes.
 The Bessa-R's self-timer was deleted from the R2, possibly due to the packaging constraints imposed on the design by the adoption of thicker metal panels.

 Rollei 35 RF

 The names Cosina, Voigtländer and Bessa appear nowhere on the Rollei 35 RF (2002), marketed not by Cosina but instead by Rollei Fototechnic.
-But this camera is very obviously based on the Bessa R2.
+However, the camera is very obviously based on the Bessa R2.
 The most obvious differences are the price (much higher) and somewhat gaudy appearance; more importantly the framelines are for 40, 50, and 80 mm.
 Arguably it remains the best Bessa camera for people who wear glasses and primarily use a 40 mm lens.